The Pregnant Workers Fairness Act (PWFA)

 “Reasonable accommodations” are changes to the work environment or the way things are usually done at work.

-What are some possible accommodations for pregnant workers?
+What are some possible accommodations for workers affected by pregnancy, childbirth, or related medical conditions?

 What other federal employment laws may apply for pregnant workers?